-Mobile home shell air leakage is often substantially reduced when insulation is installed in roofs, walls, and belly cavities.
+Mobile home shell air leakage is often substantially reduced when insulation combined with proper air-sealing is installed in roofs, walls, and belly cavities.
 Prioritize your efforts by performing these tasks in this order.

 1. Evaluate the insulation levels.
 If adding insulation is cost-effective, perform the usual pre-insulation air seal-